 The bills affect an Alaska Native corporation, the Hualapai Tribe and the Ponca Tribe.

 House passes bill to address Grand Portage Band per capitas (November 21, 2014)

-The payments will be exempt from state and federal taxation under H.R.3608.
+The payments to citizens of the Grand Portage Band will be exempt from state and federal taxation under H.R.3608.

 Ex-employee of Passamaquoddy Tribe admits to drug charge (November 21, 2014)